 Employees are used to the convenience of consumer grade technologies - tools that rarely comply with carefully established security standards and privacy regulations.
 Also, currently available technologies for encryption like S/MIME and PGP are often too complicated to install and use, and leave metadata vulnerable without solving the problem of exchanging large file attachments.
 The existing enterprise solutions that try to resolve these issues are generally complex and expensive.

-Advantages of email encryption with Cryptshare
+Advantages of securing emails with Cryptshare

 Email Pros and Cons